zhengshuai1001/JiKouCompany/README.md

 Our dreams can come true if we have the courage to pursue them.

 The journey of a thousand miles begins with a single step.

+Success isn't about being the best.
+It's about always getting better.